sachnaror/RouteLLM/README.md

 1. **Custom Scoring System**: Based on response time, fluency, and humor.
 2. **Parallel Execution**: API requests will be made in parallel using asynchronous programming.
 3. **User Interface (UI)**: Django and Bootstrap 5 will be used for the front-end.
-4. **Fluency Analysis**: Use NLP libraries like spacy or transformers to check for grammar and coherence in the responses.
+4. **Fluency Analysis**: Use NLP libraries like spaCy or transformers to check for grammar and coherence in the responses.
 5. **Humor Detection**: Analyze responses for humor using keyword detection or advanced models.
 6. **Sentiment Analysis**: Add sentiment analysis using a library like TextBlob or VADER to refine the scoring system.